Report card reading Grades and Class Name with list of classes and pen on paper

 Related: Should I Ace Easy Classes or Push Myself in Hard Ones?

 Our overall advice: Students should challenge themselves with rigorous classes and try to earn the best grades they can.
-They just shouldn’t overwhelm themselves and know what their limits are in terms of course load.
+But they should know what their limits are in terms of course load and shouldn’t overwhelm themselves.
 We always tell our students, “You can’t do better than your best.
 Give it your all, and that will be good enough!”

 Want to read more from this author?
 Laurie Kopp Weingarten has a lot more admission advice where that came from for you and your student!